Escape

 Catch of the day

-Fly fishing is possible from a boat, with some operators specialising in catching billfish such as Marlin and Sailfish on fly or alternatively from standing on a reef.
+Fly fishing is possible from a boat, with some operators specialising in fishing trips to catch billfish such as marlin and sailfish on fly or alternatively from standing on a reef.
 Reef fish include GTs, snappers and grouper.

 Traditional Malagasy net casting

-On the private island of Constance Tsarabanjina to the northwest of Madagascar you can try your hand at traditional net casting from a pirogue (a wooden fishing boat).
+On the private island of our 5-star resort Constance Tsarabanjina in the northwest of Madagascar you can try your hand at traditional net casting from a pirogue (a wooden fishing boat).
 Fish the way the locals here have for hundreds of years and then bring your catch back to shore and the chefs at Tsarabanjina will prepare and cook it for you.

 Read more